Be safe while you're having adventures on the water

 For most water activities, all the participants should be able to swim 50 metres and keep afloat for five minutes in the clothes normally worn for the activity.
 Participants can wear a buoyancy aid or life jacket to fulfil this rule if needed.

 These rules may be relaxed when:

-- it is clearly unnecessary, for example on water that is not classified, such as very shallow boating pools.
+- It's clearly unnecessary, for example on water that's not classified, such as very shallow boating pools.